saveourtool/diktat/README.md

 3) also see our demo: diktat-demo in a separate repository

 ### How to: build the project
+### What was hacked and changed in KTlint and why do we temporary need a fork of it?
+Mainly we wanted to create a common configurable mechanism that will give us a chance to enable/disable and customize all rules.
+That's why we added logic for:
+1) Parsing .json file with configurations of rules and passing it to visitors
+2) Passing information about properties to visitors.
+This information is very useful, when you are trying to get, for example, a filename of file where the code is stored.
+3) We added a bunch of visitors that will extended KTlint functionaliity

 Download:
 ```shell script
 git clone https://github.com/akuleshov7/diKTat.git